- Toggle Section About

 English Language Institute China (ELIC) at Biola

 In cooperation with ELIC, the University offers, through the Cook School of Intercultural Studies (CSICS), a portion of the Ph.D. program in Chiang Mai, Thailand.
 Studies include summer courses at the La Mirada campus and January sessions in Chiang Mai.
-All residency requirements can be completed through on-campus modular courses.
+All residency requirements can be completed through on-campus Hybrid Intensive courses.
 Interested students should contact the Admissions Office of Biola University.